 In my experience, I have found that in order to have a 90% closing ratio on my sales, I have to get the customers to verbalize what is important to them and why it is important.

-If you don’t get your prospective clients/customers to discover and verbalize these critical elements, your closing ration is going to stay low.
-So, there is a lot of money to be made by becoming skilled in this simple problem-solving strategy.
+If you don’t get your prospective customers to discover and verbalize these critical elements, your closing ration is going to stay low.
+So, there is a lot of money to be made by becoming skilled at this simple problem-solving strategy.

 Here is an example of asking the “why” question.